CastenettoA/nerdz-ng/readme.md

        cd frontend;  # enter in the front-end repo npm run start-ssl # launch angular app in live reloading
     ```
-10. (eventually for speed up development) create a .bashrc alias named "nerdz" to launch the previous two command simultanely like:
+10. (eventually for speed up your development flow) create a .bashrc alias named "nerdz" to launch the previous two command simultanely like:

     ```bash
     alias nerdz="cd nerdz-ng && fe & cd .. && be"